-Students are allowed to charge books to their student account if the student will receive financial aid exceeding the tuition, fees and housing expenses charged to the account.
-Bookstore vouchers are obtained in the Student Financial Services Office (SFS) one week before classes begin and only the SFS staff may approve the voucher.
+A student may charge textbooks (purchased from the Campus Corner) to their student account if the student will receive financial aid exceeding the tuition, fees and housing expenses charged to the account.
+Bookstore vouchers are obtained in the Student Financial Services Office (SFS) one week before classes begin; and only the SFS staff may approve the voucher.